-If you love working with people, a degree in Liberal Arts for the Human Services is one of the best ways to combine a passion for service with a rewarding, challenging career.
-Human services professionals work in many capacities to strengthen communities, address social concerns, and assist others in times of need.
+If you love working with people, a degree Human Services is one of the best ways to combine a passion for service with a rewarding and challenging career.
+Human Services professionals work in many capacities to strengthen communities, address social concerns and assist others in times of need.
 You will find them in a wide variety of occupations, working with the underserved or helping people improve their lives.

-The liberal arts basis at Morris is especially important in the LAHS curriculum, as it furnishes a social context for the understanding of individual human behavior.
+The liberal arts basis at Morris is especially important in the Human Services curriculum, as it furnishes a social context for the understanding of individual human behavior.